-Perfect for barbing hard surfaces and tough materials like tile, concrete, and metals, abrasive saws have a high spinning grinding wheel.
-This type is also known as “chop saw” or “cut-off saw.”
+Perfect for barbing hard surfaces and tough materials like tile, concrete, and metals, abrasive saws have a high-spinning grinding wheel.
+This type is also known as a “chop saw” or “cut-off saw.”
 The handheld models can also cut asphalt and connection pipes efficiently.

 The blade is situated at the far end, whereas the motor and handle are found near the operator.
 This type of structure ensures the safety of the user.
 These do not consist of a vise since the material to be cut is heavy and large.

 Abrasive saws are much praised because they have significantly simplified the work at construction sites.
 Earlier on, steel fabrication had to be done in workshops separately and then transported to the site.
 But with these saws, it can now be done on-site.